Southern Tech is pleased to announce participation in the Cares Act

 Higher Education Emergency Relief Fund – Emergency Financial Aid Grants to Students.

-Emergency grant funds are offered to students, in addition to any other financial aid received, for emergency expenses related to the disruption of campus operations due to coronavirus.
+Emergency grant funds are offered to post-secondary students, in addition to any other financial aid received, for emergency expenses related to the disruption of campus operations due to coronavirus.

 The Certification and Agreement forms have been submitted and funds were received to help offset additional expenses for eligible post-secondary students who were committed to continuing their programs through Distance Learning for the remainder of the Spring semester and for those who return and continue in the Fall.

 No less than 50% of the grant funds, or $126,027, were allocated equally to eligible post-secondary students who completed and returned a Cares Act form attesting to meeting the Title IV eligibility requirements listed on the form and to using the funds for allowable expenses.

 Eligible expenses under a student’s cost of attendance include technology, course materials, health care, child care, food and housing.
 To date 84 post-secondary students applied for and were successfully granted a total of $109,200.
 The remaining $16,827 was disbursed as a residual payment for 54 of those same post-secondary students who continued into the Fall 2020 semester.
 A balance of 6 cents remains in the fund to date.

 Originally 103 students were estimated to possibly be eligible to participate in Title IV and, of those, 84 students were eligible at the time funds were disbursed.
 Eleven students chose to take a leave of absence in lieu of continuing on a virtual basis and the remaining eight were not eligible for various reasons such as no SAP or withdrawal from the program.